May 24, 2018

 We will respond within 30 days to your requests to have access to your personal information collected by Us.
 We will promptly correct inaccuracies, as the case may be, and We will delete it and/or anonymize it upon your request.
 Please contact firstname.lastname@example.org to make such a request.

-We intend to protect the quality and integrity of your personally identifiable information.
-We have tried to implement appropriate technical and organizational measures, such as using encryption for transmission of certain forms of information, to help keep that information secure, accurate, current, and complete.
+We protect the integrity of your personal information with appropriate technical and organizational measures, such as using encryption for transmission of certain forms of information, to help keep it secure, accurate, current, and complete.

-We offer as a service to our community the ability for users of Eclipse software to store data on Eclipse Foundation servers through services including but not limited to the User Storage Service and the Automated Error Reporting Initiative.
+We also offer services to our community which provide the ability for users of Eclipse software to store data on Eclipse Foundation servers through services including, but not limited to, the User Storage Service and the Automated Error Reporting Initiative.
 Any data stored through these services will be publicly available on the Internet in unencrypted form and without access restriction.
-Therefore you should not use this service to store passwords, any personally identifiable information, any confidential business information, or anything else that you do not want to be generally and publicly available.
+Therefore, you should not use these services to store passwords, any personally identifiable information, any confidential business information, or anything else that you do not want to be generally and publicly available.

-We sometimes collect anonymous information from visits to this Web site to help provide better service.
-For example, We keep track of the domains from which people visit and We also measure visitor activity on Eclipse.org, but in ways that keep the information anonymous.
+We sometimes collect anonymous information from visits and contributions to Eclipse Foundation websites to help provide better service.
+For example, We keep track of the domains from which people visit and We also measure visitor activity on Eclipse Foundation websites, but in ways that keep the information anonymous.
 This anonymous information is sometimes known as "clickstream data."
-We may use this data to analyze trends and statistics and to help us tailor the Web site to better serve Eclipse participants.
+We may use and aggregate this data to analyze trends and statistics and to help Us tailor our websites to better serve Eclipse participants.

-This Web site contains links to other Web sites.
-We are not responsible for the privacy practices or the content of such Web sites.
+This website contains links to other website.
+We are not responsible for the privacy practices or the content of such website.

-This privacy statement was last updated on May 12, 2016.
-A notice will be posted on this Web site home page for thirty (30) days whenever this privacy statement is changed.
+This privacy statement was last updated on May 24, 2018.
+A notice will be posted on this website home page for thirty (30) days whenever this privacy statement is changed.

 Back to the top